 I am also a fan of Haruki Murakami.
 His writing style is very simple, and his stories always seem to be about isolation and loneliness.
 He usually writes about the here and now, but there's a surreal quality to his world that causes the extra-ordinary to occur.
-And when the places aren't real at all, like in Hard-Boiled Wonderland and the End of the World, there's a dull normality to it all that makes the surreal ordinary.
+And when the places aren't real at all, like in Hard-Boiled Wonderland and the End of the World

 - "Blind Willow, Sleeping Woman"